PatSvedberg/historical_stockholm/README.md

     This page has a great collection of relevant museums, complete with informative details about each one.

     # User Experience
+    ## User Demographics:
+    * People who is visiting or local to Stockholm and want to find places to explore the history of the city

     # Design